apache/cordova-windows/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/19h1fq0lyvwtei05/branch/master)](https://ci.appveyor.com/project/Humbedooh/cordova-windows/branch/master)

-# Experimental branch for Windows 10 #
-**You are using an experimental branch** which includes support for Windows 10 Universal Apps.
-For more information about what's new with Windows 10 support, see [What's New in Windows 10 for Cordova](cordova-windows10.md).

-Also includes a universal app template to build [Apache Cordova](http://cordova.apache.org) applications that target Windows 8.0, Windows 8.1 and Windows Phone 8.1.
+Includes a universal app template to build [Apache Cordova](http://cordova.apache.org) applications that target Windows 10, and Windows 8.1, as well as Windows Phone 8.1.
 An Apache Cordova based applications is, at the core, an application written with web technology: HTML, CSS and JavaScript.

-(Warning: Windows8 has been deprecated, please update your applications to target Windows 8.1)
+(Warning: Windows 8 has been deprecated, please update your applications to target Windows 8.1)

 [Apache Cordova](http://cordova.apache.org) is a project of [The Apache Software Foundation (ASF)](http://apache.org)